-Trial Advocate – Manny Conditsis
+Senior Trial Advocate: Manny Conditsis

 The AFP poured endless resources into trying to establish the guilt of all those charged.
-The trial was conducted over 3 long months in a special court of the District Court in Sydney.
-The atmosphere in the courtroom was most intense and the charges and the case presented by the Commonwealth Director of Public Prosecutions made the trial particularly complicated.
+The trial was conducted over 3 months in a special court of the District Court in Sydney.
+The atmosphere in the courtroom was most intense and the charges and the case presented by the Commonwealth Director of Public Prosecutions [CDPP] made the trial particularly complicated.

-The trial involved Serbian translators countless expert witnesses, in the fields of DNA, mobile phone technology, forensic police and so on.
-During the trial one of the co-accused pleaded guilty.
+Somewhat dramatically, during his cross examination, one of the co-accused told the Judge he would plead guilty.
 That had a significant impact on the course of the trial and made the trial even more tense.